-Being the capital city, London is the most frequent place that thieves are active.
-Overall, the city is pretty safe, just watch out for these common scams across in and around the rest of the country.
+London, the capital city of England and the United Kingdom, is the place where thieves are most active.
+Overall, the city is pretty safe for travelers, just watch out for these common scams in and around the rest of England.

 Like most countries in the world, England has its fair share of pickpockets.
 On average, most pickpockets work in crowded areas or where a crime can go unnoticed, with the Christmas holidays being a 'sweet period' for thieves to congregate.